Ollie-TLO/skills-resolve-merge-conflicts/references.md

 # References

-* septocat 1 😈
+* quadracat 1 😈
-Line 4 new
+new Line 4